 We could say that the loss of these “little letters” is not important, since it does not contain information about the organism.
 But this is not entirely true.
 The loss of these "little letters" (telomere shortening) is reflected over the years since its disappearance is a biomarker of aging.

 There are scientific studies that associate genetic variants to the length of telomeres.
 However, the most accurate way to know the length of your telomeres is by measuring their shortening speed.
 This consists of measuring the number of "letters" of your telomeres at two different points in time, knowing the shortening speed based on the lifestyle you have led during that time.
 But remember!
 You genetics also play a important role on the length.

-In ADNTRO We analyze the genetic variants (genetic component) associated with populations with short telomeres and long telomeres, providing knowledge about the length of your telomeres based on your genetics.
-What are you waiting for find out!
+At ADNTRO we analyze the genetic variants (genetic component) associated with populations with short telomeres and long telomeres, providing knowledge about the length of your telomeres based on your genetics.
+What are you waiting to find out!

 Remember that if you are already genotyped with another company, you can upload your RAW file.